You can find 3D models of Asteroidea here.

 Photograph of a sea star regenerating at least seven arms (smaller, white-colored rays).
 Image by: Jon R. Hendricks, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

 Similar to sponges, sea stars can reproduce asexually by separating parts from their bodies.
-The only caveat for most species is that if they lose an arm, that arm will only regrow a new sea star if part of the central canal was also separated.
+The only caveat for most species is that if they lose an arm, that arm will only regrow a new sea star if part of the ring nerve canal was also separated.
 Otherwise, they can regenerate a new arm or several at the same time.
 Sea stars also reproduce sexually via spawning (gametes from males and females are released into the water).

 Pisaster keystone species